r-devel/translations/Weblate-FAQ.md

 ### How to add a new package?

-See above for the definition of a ("component")[#what-is-a-component], and based on that, see the section on ["How to add a new component?"](#how-to-add-a-new-component).
+See above for the definition of a ["component"](#what-is-a-component), and based on that, see the section on ["How to add a new component?"](#how-to-add-a-new-component).